disclaimer

 How to Expunge Criminal Records in Utah

-An expungement order in Utah covers all forms of record attached to a case.
-Once an offender’s files are expunged, the record holder may deny the arrest or conviction ever happened during an inquiry.
+An expungement order in Utah covers all forms of records attached to a case.
+Once an offender’s files are expunged, the record holder may deny that the arrest or conviction ever happened during an inquiry.
 In Utah, criminal records are generally expungeable with the following steps:

 • The first step is to get a certificate of eligibility issued by the Utah Bureau of Criminal Identification for $65 before filing a petition.
 The Bureau of Criminal Identification conducts a background check to obtain the petitioner’s complete criminal history.
 The applicant will be notified if they are deemed eligible.

-• After the certificate of eligibility has been received from the Bureau of Criminal Identification, the requestor must file the necessary papers at the court because the certificate is only valid for ninety days from the issuance date.
-The fees required include a petition filing fee of $135, a certified copy fee of $6, and a $2 fee for offenders that obtained an expungement application form from the court.
-There are two different petition forms: violators convicted of a crime, and the other is for persons acquitted or had cases dismissed.
+• After the certificate of eligibility has been received from the Bureau of Criminal Identification, the requester must file the necessary papers at the court because the certificate is only valid for ninety days from the issuance date.
+The fees required include a petition filing fee of $135, a certified copy fee of $6, and a $2 fee for offenders who obtained an expungement application form from the court.
+There are two different petition forms: one for violators convicted of a crime, and the other for persons acquitted or had cases dismissed.
 File the form at the court that gave the verdict.
 Requesters should make copies of the documents before filing the originals.
-Applicants that cannot afford the filing fee may qualify for a waiver.
+Applicants who cannot afford the filing fee may qualify for a waiver.

 • Once the judge reviews and signs the expungement order, the petitioner will receive a notification and must distribute the order to all the necessary government agencies involved.
 Court clerks send certified copies to the Bureau of Criminal Identification, the arresting agency, the prosecuting agency, the booking agency, and keep a copy for future reference.